Important information you need to know

 3.3 This Agreement is written and available only in English and we undertake to communicate with you in English regarding any aspect of the Card or Account.

-3.4 You agree that we may communicate with you by e-mail and/or via the App notifications for issuing any notices or information about your Account or the Card and therefore it is important that you ensure you keep your e-mail address updated via the Online Portal.
+3.4 You agree that we may communicate with you by e-mail and/or via the App notifications and/or via SMS for issuing any notices or information about your Account or the Card and therefore it is important that you ensure you keep your e-mail address updated via the Online Portal.

 3.5 Any money held by nimbl Ltd (whether prior to you instructing us to load funds on a Child Account or after transfer of funds onto a Childs Savings Account) are not e-money and are not subject to the terms of this Agreement.